TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 #### Step 6 - Render Metrics to HUD

-After computing orientation and rotational motion from the sensor fusion algorithm and a golf swing is detected, the main loop sends over the data metrics (ball speed, ball distance, launch angle, spin rate, and smash factor) as well as shot direction and coaching suggestion to the OLED display.
+After computing orientation and rotational motion from the sensor fusion algorithm and a golf swing is detected, the main loop sends over the data metrics (ball speed, ball distance, launch angle, back spin, and side spin) and coaching suggestion to the OLED display.
 The **renderHUD()** function cycles through different screens of this data, displaying the data for 5 seconds before automatically advancing to the next, providing the user with enough time to read and interpret each set of metrics without overwhelming the display or missing key information.

 <p align="center">